-Tiffany Wong is an emerging artist based in Montreal.
+Tiffany Wong is an emerging artist whose art practice mainly involves painting.
 She lives a rich life as the daughter of Hong Kong immigrants immersed in Montreal’s unique French and English environment.
-She knew she wanted to be an artist at a very young age.
+She knew she wanted to be an artist from a very young age.

 She began to pursue Painting and Drawing and animation in 2008 at Concordia University and also specialized in 3d modelling at Campus ADN following her graduation in 2012.
 These days, she mainly focuses on her first love, which is painting.